pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"attribute-defined-outside-init"+OR+"W0201")

 ### [W0211](#W0211) (bad-staticmethod-argument)<a name="W0211"></a>
-Static method with %r as first argument
+Static method with %r as first argument.

 Used when a static method has "self" or a value specified in valid- classmethod-first-arg option or valid-metaclass-classmethod-first-arg option as first argument.

 **:x: Incorrect code**